kymb0/kymb0.github.io/_posts/2020-05-13-lemonsqueezy-vulnhub.md

-My study partner and former colleague recently created an OSCP-like machine for Vulnhub, as my machine Stripes already has a writeup available, I felt his machine must be a bit lonely so I decided to be the first one to draw blood and create this writeup.
+My study partner and former colleague recently created an OSCP-like machine for Vulnhub, as my machine Stripes already has a writeup available I felt his machine may be a bit lonely so I decided to be the first one to draw blood and create this writeup.

 You can download the machine from vulhub: https://www.vulnhub.com/entry/lemonsqueezy-1,473/